What’s The Difference in Shocks and How They Work?

 HD Air Shocks ~ How it Works

-A damper found in these types of suspension is nothing more than a piston, a cylinder, shaft, and eyes to mount it. *Look at the bottom of the cut-away damper and you will see an orifice.
+A damper found in these types of suspension is nothing more than a piston, an outer & inner cylinder (twin tube), shaft, and eyes to mount it. *Look at the bottom of the cut-away damper and you will see an orifice.
 The diameter of the hole controls the slowing action.
 Thicker oil = smaller "hole" + more stiction (parasitic drag). *Push the oil out and it resists due to the size of the hole for the volume being pushed out.
 Pull it apart and the damper resists the action because the oil is sucking through the orifice. * A stock HD air shock there are 2 springs, an inner and an outer.
-The white inverted cup is pushed down through air pressure.
-The cup in turn pushes down on the outer spring and puts more tension on it.
-This is called adding pre-load on an externally adjustable gas shock. * There so no metering to control shock speed.
-A linear resistance is provided by the damper only and there are no provisions to control changing shock travel speeds.
+There is no spring Pre-Load so the varying weight can not be compensated for by adding pre-load like it can on an externally adjustable spring pre-load gas shock. * I provided lines and arrows to detail the order of assembly.
+This shock can not be taken apart except for the outer reservoir being separated from the damper. * There is little metering to control shock speed.
+A linear resistance is provided by the damper only and there are crude provisions to control changing shock travel speeds.
 This is one of the most economical ways to manufacture an adjustable mechanism to control suspension movement.

 Advantages: * Very Cheap to produce. * Inexpensive way to adjust for different loads